 - You've been exposed to substances that may cause birth defects.

 - You're worried about your chances of having a child with a birth defect or genetic disorder and you want to know more about the available testing.

-The geneticist or genetic counselor can help you understand the risks, benefits and limitations of any prenatal tests you're considering and the results of tests you've already taken.
+can help you understand the risks, benefits and limitations of any prenatal tests you're considering and the results of tests you've already taken.